Accreditation

 PEO 1: Successful in their chosen professional path as demonstrated by contributions to the industry, promotion and leadership at workplace and career satisfaction.

-PEO 2: Successful in their chosen advanced studies at Masters and/or Doctoral level or pursuit of other form of continuing education as demonstrated by timely degree completion or achievement of certification, book, journal or conference publications, and/or conference presentations.
+PEO 2: Successful in their chosen advanced studies at Masters and/or Doctoral level or pursuit of other forms of continuing education as demonstrated by timely degree completion or achievement of certification, book, journal or conference publications, and/or conference presentations.

 PEO 3: Valuable members of their general community as evidenced by various service activities and awards.

-- Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
+- Analyze complex computing problems and apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.